wlaurance/Criminology/Journals/trait_and_propensity_theory/journal.md

 I think this is why there exists a steeper drop off in the crime age curve.
 Propensity theory is a theory I support because for what ever reasons people differ in their levels of propensity to commit crimes.

+###Trait Theory

+The second topic is trait theory.
+One passage from *Control Theories of Crime and Deliquency* I found somewhat confusing.
+It reads, "The diagnostic between psychopathy and self-control is alarming, and both constructs denote a generally problematic disposition that does not lead to happy endings".
+How do we know 100% that if one doesn't follow a life plan or is unresponsive to relationships that they will have criminal tendencies.
+The idea of a psychopath always resulting in a life of crime seems naive.
+What if a psychopath used her abilities of to build a large business because she was able to manipulate the right people?
+I suppose this type of person might not meet the true definition of a psychopath but I believe it does.